 Counsilman’s first job as a head coach was at Cortland State in upstate New York.
-One of the kids he coached was George Breen, a competitive rower who’d only started swimming at the age of seventeen after having been persuaded by Counsilman into changing sport.
-Thanks to Breen’s physiological background and without any pressure to produce good results from the athletically mediocre college, Counsilman felt as if he was in a position to experiment freely.
-The reward came in 1956 when George Breen won three medals at the Melbourne Olympics, where he also broke the 1,500 meters freestyle world record.
+One of the kids he coached was George Breen.
+Breen had been a competitive rower who’d only started swimming at the age of 17 when Counsilman had persuaded him to change sports.
+Counsilman felt as if Breen was in a position to experiment freely, due to his physiological background and the lack of pressure to produce good results for the athletically mediocre college.
+The reward came in 1956 when George Breen won three medals at the Melbourne Olympics where he also broke the 1,500m freestyle world record.

-The next wave of strength training came in the 1990s in the wake of the 50 meter distance having been included in the international program.
+The next wave of strength training came in the 1990s in the wake of the 50 meter distance being included in the international program.
 Fifty meters is so fast that the swimmers are not troubled by muscle weight or lack of oxygen.

-Olexander Dzaburia from Ukraine arrived at the 1994 Swedish Swim Games larger and seemingly stronger than what breaststroke swimmers used to look like before the 50 meter distance was added to the program.
-Even before he made his amazing time of 27.3 on 50 meters breaststroke, Swedish swimmers had already given him the nickname “The Kiosk.”
-Swimmers with a physique like that of Dzaburia have become more common, such as for instance American swimmer Josh Schneider, who’s 6’4’’ and weighs more than 220 pounds.
-Schneider was ranked sixth in the world in 50 meters freestyle in 2015.
-On twice that distance, however, he was only ranked 31.
+Oleksander Dzaburia from Ukraine arrived at the 1994 Swedish Swim Games larger and seemingly stronger than what breaststroke swimmers looked like before the 50-meter distance was added to the program.
+Even before he made his amazing time of 27.3 in 50m breaststroke, Swedish swimmers had already given him the nickname “The Kiosk.”
+Swimmers with a physique like that of Dzaburia have become more common; for instance, American swimmer Josh Schneider is 6’4’’ and weighs more than 220 pounds.
+Schneider was ranked sixth in the world in 50m freestyle in 2015.
+On twice that distance, however, he was only ranked 31st.

-It’s now commonly said that swimmers need some form of strength training to reach their full potential.
+It’s now common knowledge that swimmers need some form of strength training to reach their full potential.
 But not everyone has the same build as Schneider and The Kiosk.
 Sean Ryan came in fourth at the open water world championships in 2015, and even though he’s just as tall as Schneider, he only weighs 140 pounds.
 His coaches at the University of Michigan often joke that it’s cheap having him in the team, as they are able to fax him to competitions.

-Which body shape is the best for swimmers when it comes to increasing their top speed, or when it comes to maintaining a high speed for a long period of time, is still one of the most hotly debated topics in the world of swimming.
-Furthermore, there is no clear definition of the term strength training, as it has different meanings in different training environments.
+Which body shape is the best for swimmers to increase their top speed, or to maintain a high speed for a long period is still one of the most hotly debated topics in the world of swimming.
+Furthermore, there is no clear definition of the term “strength training,” as it has different meanings in different training environments.

-Strength training has a number of direct effects on swimming performance, as it:
+Strength training affects swimming performance by:

-1) increases your swimming speed, as your arms and legs create more power.
-This power may translate into a higher speed or being able to maintain your speed for more repetitions.
+increasing your swimming speed as your arms and legs create more power.
+This power may translate into a higher speed or the ability to maintain your speed for more repetitions.
 A swimmer should primarily try to increase his or her strength without increasing his or her weight in the water.

-2) prevents injuries, primarily as the swimmer builds up his or her muscles and increases flexibility around the joints that receive the most beating.
+preventing injuries, primarily as the swimmer builds up his or her muscles and increases flexibility around the joints that receive the most beatings.
 Above all, the swimmer needs tough shoulders and elbows.
 The knees of a breaststroke swimmer are also particularly vulnerable.
-Well-balanced muscles prevent unnecessary wear by making the swimming more symmetrical.
+Well-balanced muscles prevent unnecessary wear by making swimming more symmetrical.

-3) improves the timing of the swimming movements by strengthening and developing the upper body muscles to enable a better control over the swimmer’s strength.
+improving the timing of swimming movements by strengthening and odeveloping the upper body muscles to enable better control the swimmer’s strength.
 This is done in order to focus the power in the desired direction and thereby increase the swimmer’s speed.

-4) makes the body more hydrodynamic.
+making the body more hydrodynamic.